krian-kk/TodoApp/README.md

 # Todoapp

 In this Flutter project, user can add a new task, mark task as completed, delete the task and filter the tasks as Pending or Completed.
+Project is using sqflite database to save tasks and bloc to manage the app state.

 - [Getting Started](https://github.com/krian-kk/TodoApp/tree/main?tab=readme-ov-file#getting-started)
 - [Running the app](https://github.com/krian-kk/TodoApp/tree/main?tab=readme-ov-file#running-the-app)